Sunday, November 30, 2014

 Throwing that Big Switch took all of maybe two minutes.
 Objective cap on the scope, pick her up, and back into the house we went in nuttin’ flat.
 Grabbed the eyepieces off the patio table and we was done.
 I didn’t have to pack up the Toshiba, since I’d set up the laptop in the sunroom so I could duck inside and warm my old bones when scoping out the next target star with SkyTools.

 Yeah, double stars were great in the refractor, muchachos, but that is hardly all she can do.
 In addition to a surprisingly good job on the deep sky, she has made a believer out of me when it comes to the Moon, and I originally intended to clue y’all in as to how Luna looked in the achromat.
-Unfortunately, I see it is time for me and Shelley to run along before we wear out our welcome this Sunday morning.
+Unfortunately, I see it is time for me and my girl, Betty, to run along before we wear out our welcome this Sunday morning.
 You will hear more about our adventures soon, and not just on the Moon, but on the planets—King Jupe is on his way back into the evening sky, and I am curious what my new friend of a telescope will accomplish there.

 Next Time: Unk's Astroware Top 10…